-- A. Identification is an examiner's conclusion that two friction ridge prints originated from the same source. - B. The conclusion is an examiner's opinion that the observed friction ridge skin features are in sufficient correspondence such that the examiner would not expect to see the same arrangement of features repeated in a print that came from a different source and has found insufficient friction ridge skin features in disagreement to conclude that the prints came from different sources. - C. The basis for an identification conclusion is an examiner's opinion that the observed corresponding friction ridge skin features provide extremely strong support for the proposition that the two prints came from the same source and extremely weak support for the proposition that the two prints came from different sources. - D. An identification is the statement of an examiner's opinion (an inductive inference3) that the probability that the two prints were made by different sources is so small that it is negligible. - E. While an identification to the absolute exclusion of all others is not supported by research, an identification conclusion is supported by: - 1. the biological premise that friction ridge skin is persistent and unique,4 - 2. population studies that have assessed the frequency of features,5 and - 3. statistical models, which have demonstrated that as more reliable features are found in agreement, it becomes less likely to find that same arrangement of features in a print from a different source.6
+- A. Identification is an examiner's conclusion that two friction ridge prints originated from the same source. - B. The conclusion is an examiner's opinion that the observed friction ridge skin features are in sufficient correspondence such that the examiner would not expect to see the same arrangement of features repeated in a print that came from a different source and has found insufficient friction ridge skin features in disagreement to conclude that the prints came from different sources. - C. The basis for an identification conclusion is an examiner's opinion that the observed corresponding friction ridge skin features provide extremely strong support for the proposition that the two prints came from the same source and extremely weak support for the proposition that the two prints came from different sources. - D. An identification is the statement of an examiner's opinion (an inductive inference2) that the probability that the two prints were made by different sources is so small that it is negligible. - E. While an identification to the absolute exclusion of all others is not supported by research, an identification conclusion is supported by: - 1. the biological premise that friction ridge skin is persistent and unique,3 - 2. population studies that have assessed the frequency of features, 4 and - 3. statistical models, which have demonstrated that as more reliable features are found in agreement, it becomes less likely to find that same arrangement of features in a print from a different source.5 - F. Level three detail may be used to support a conclusion only when the corresponding areas of the prints are reliable.